-The Registrar and Transfer Agent will send to each investor a written confirmation of each subscription of Shares within three (3) full bank business days in both France and Luxembourg ("Business Day(s)") from the relevant subscription date.
+The Registrar and Transfer Agent will send to each investor a written confirmation of each subscription of Shares within three (3) full bank business days in France, Luxembourg and United Kingdom ("Business Day(s)") from the relevant subscription date.

 Subscription Date and Purchase Price: Shares may be subscribed on any day that the relevant Sub-Fund calculates its net asset value.
-Except during the initial offering period, the subscription date of any subscription application shall be as indicated in the relevant Sub-Fund's description under "Characteristics".
+Except initial offering period, during the subscription date subscription of any application shall be as indicated in the relevant Sub-Fund's description "Characteristics".
 The purchase price of any subscription application will be the sum of the net asset value of such Shares on the subscription date plus any applicable sales charge.